Key takeaways

 If you have a variety of investment accounts and vehicles working for you, it can be challenging to keep track of their individual tax characteristics.

 Here’s a high-level look at how some common investment vehicles and accounts are taxed.
-This is not an exhaustive list and determining taxes on investments can be complex, so it’s a good idea to talk to a tax professional about your specific situation.
+This is not an exhaustive list and understanding taxes on investments can be complex, so it’s a good idea to talk to a tax professional about your specific situation.

 A balanced, diversified portfolio includes a combination of tax-advantaged, tax-free and fully taxable investment vehicles and investment accounts.
 The makeup of your portfolio affects your overall tax burden, so it’s important to consider the big picture.